w3c/wai-about-wai/_about/translating/getting-started-translating.md

 {:/}
  Thank you so much for your interest in translating W3C WAI Resources!

-To begin your journey, send an email to the publicly-archived [WAI translations list](public-wai-translations@w3.org) <mark>or staff-archived group-wai-translations@w3.org ?</mark> to express your interest in joining the WAI translator volunteers community.
+To begin your journey, send an email to [group-wai-translations@w3.org](group-wai-translations@w3.org) (not publicly archived&nbsp;[^1]) to express your interest in joining the WAI translator volunteers community.

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

-When you have found a resource to translate, you must indicate your interest, and wait for a reply from WAI staff.
+When you have found a resource to translate, you must indicate your interest, and wait for a reply from WAI team.
 We'll check that the file isn't currently being translated by someone else, and that it isn't about to be updated.

-Please wait for reply from WAI staff before starting a translation.
+Please wait for reply from WAI team before starting a translation.

-#### Recommended / quickest way
+#### Recommended / quickest way {#translation-issue}

 From the translations sitemap in your language, click on the `"Volunteer to translate this page"` link, displayed next to the resource you intend to translate.
   - It will automatically pre-fill a GitHub issue with some useful information.